16 SEO Checks Every Website Needs Before Launch

 - Add an

-apple-touch-iconfor iOS - Don't forget
+apple-touch-iconfor iOS home screen bookmarks - Don't forget

-favicon.icoin your root directory
+favicon.icoin your root directory — some browsers still look for it

 6. SSL Certificate (HTTPS)